rootinc/rootinc.github.io/_posts/2016-08-18-sails-passport-azure-oauth.md

   },
   ..
 {% endhighlight %}
 Notice I now have a localcallback and azurecallback.
-These functions are essentially the posts/gets now.
 On local post, we use the localcallback, and on azurepost, we use azurecallback.
-If a response comes back from M$, we use the azurecallback to essentially "retry".
+When the response comes back from M$, we use the azurecallback to essentially "retry".

 4: The passport service (`passport.js`) changed quite a bit.
 Here is the code: